dtrenz/style-guides/guides/CSS.md

 #### Declaration order

-If declarations are to be consistently ordered, it should be in accordance with a single, simple principle.
-My preference is for structurally important properties (e.g. positioning and box-model) to be declared prior to all others.
+Declarations should be consistently ordered, with structurally important properties (e.g. positioning and box-model) to be declared prior to all others.